Why Your Multi-Agent System Security Protocols Fail

 Prevent infinite loops by implementing hard middleware circuit breakers and strict token expenditure limits per session.
 You must design deterministic termination conditions that instantly revoke an agent's inter-communication privileges if it begins rapidly repeating identical functional calls to its peers.

 No, sharing raw context windows is fundamentally unsafe.
-It creates a massive lateral attack surface.
-Multi-agent system security protocols demand that shared memory be strictly partitioned, and any data passed between agents must be sanitized to prevent the spread of prompt injections.
+It creates a massive lateral attack surface leading to latent memory poisoning.
+Multi-agent system security protocols demand that shared memory be strictly partitioned with Context-Based Access Control (CBAC), and any data passed between agents must be sanitized.

 Auditing requires deep state inspection and immutable logging of the entire swarm.
 You must capture the exact prompt exchanges, cryptographic token handoffs, and context window states of every agent involved in a transaction, rather than relying on standard application error codes.

 Agent swarms pose severe privacy risks because sensitive data can be inadvertently summarized, shared, and exposed across multiple interconnected models.
-Without strict data loss prevention (DLP) boundaries between specific agent roles, confidential customer information can easily leak into unauthorized logs.
+Without strict Context-Aware Masking and data loss prevention (DLP) boundaries, confidential information can leak via probabilistic recall.

 Sources & References